 - Learn to sing, create and compose music, learn a musical instrument, and use technology.

 - Understand and explore how music is created, produced and communicated.

 Teaching and Learning:

 Music is taught for one hour a week in KS1 and KS2, and is supported in KS2 by co-curricular learning delivered by experienced peripatetic teachers.
-All pupils in KS2 experience weekly high-quality whole-class ensemble tution (WCET) which offers our pupils the opportunity to learn to play an instrument on a weekly basis.
+All pupils in KS2 experience weekly high-quality whole-class ensemble tuition (WCET) which offers our pupils the opportunity to learn to play an instrument on a weekly basis.
 Opportunities are available for children to receive private music tuition for woodwind, strings, brass and piano.

 Links to music are made to develop the children’s learning in appreciating and understanding a wide-range of live and recorded music.
-We embrace opportunities to participate in local theatre programmes and school cluster First Access music experiences, as well as visting and singing and performing at local church events and in local residential and care homes.
+We embrace opportunities to participate in local theatre programmes and school cluster First Access music experiences, as well as visiting and singing and performing at local church events and in local residential and care homes.